 the declaration and management of interests by those working for NICE as an employee or through contributing to the advisory committees.

-Review the annual report and accounts, together with any accompanying internal audit opinion and external audit opinion, with particular focus on the annual governance statement, consideration of key accounting policies and practices, estimates and judgements and the quality of the year-end financial statements, unadjusted mis-statements, major judgemental areas, and significant adjustments arising from the audit.
+Review the annual report and accounts, together with the accompanying internal audit opinion and external audit opinion, with particular focus on the annual governance statement, consideration of key accounting policies and practices, estimates and judgements and the quality of the year-end financial statements, unadjusted misstatements, major judgemental areas, and significant adjustments arising from the audit.

 Ensure there is an effective internal audit and external audit function in place which meets mandatory standards and provides independent assurance to the committee, chief executive and the board.